Compton scattering in Bandos-Lechner-Sorokin-Townsend nonlinear electrodynamics: Applications to BLST electrodynamics

 Armed with the above results, in this section let us apply them to the BLST electrodynamics whose Lagrangian can be written as \cite{Bandos_2021,Sorokin_2022}

 where the Lagrangian of ModMax electrodynamics\cite{Bandos_2020}

 Here $T$ and $\gamma$ are nonnegative constant parameters.
 In the literature, they are usually referred to as Born-Infeld constant and ModMax constant, respectively.
 As explained in Refs. \cite{Bandos_2021,ferko2023dualityinvariant,shi2023transverse}, Maxwell, Born-Infeld, Bialynicki-Birula and ModMax theories can be recovered from BLST electrodynamics in appropriate limits.
+Note that $\gamma$ is dimensionless, whereas $T$ has the dimension of $S$ or $P$ (or equivalently, $\vE^2$ or $\vB^2$).

 In the current section, we will not consider the appearance of an external electric field.
 This is not only for simplicity, but also for practical reasons.
 Practically, the electron cannot stay at rest in an external electric field unless it is balanced out by the internal electric field of atoms.